it-all/slimAdmin/README.md

 - Logout
 These options are found in the navigation menu at top left.
 Once other options are coded, they can be added to the menu by uncommenting/adding to $config['slim']['adminNav'].

+<a name="authe">Authentication</a>
+Administrative resources can require authentication (login) to access.
+See config/routes.php admin home for adding Authentication Middleware to a route.

+<a name="autho">Authorization</a>
+Administrative resources and functionality can be protected against unauthorized use based on role based administrative permissions.
+Permissions to access system resources/functionality can be inserted through the administrative interface, then assigned to one or more roles.
+Administrators are also assigned roles, which then grants them the permissions assigned to those roles.
+Authorization checks are done by a simple AuthorizationService::isAuthorized(string $resource): bool call, where the $resource string must match the permission title that has been inserted.
+Checks are also performed in AdminNavigation to determine whether or not to display navigation options.
+Authorization failures result in alerts being written to the SystemEvents table and the user redirected to the admin homepage with a red alert message displayed.

 <a name="se">System Event Database Logging</a>
 Certain events such as logging in, logging out, inserting, updating, and deleting database records are automatically logged into the SystemEvents table.
 You can choose other events to insert as you write your application.
 For usage examples and help, search "systemEvents->insert" and see SystemEventsMapper.php.
 Note that PHP errors are also logged to the SystemEvents table by default (this can be turned off in $config['errors']['logToDatabase']).